 whichever comes first.

 EmComm response requires the participating stations to be prepared for an unexpected Subpart E event.
 This requires regular

 readiness testing and drilling.
 May the competent authorities declare a Section 97.101(c) EmComm priority and suspend all

 amateur service intercommunications and technical investigations on the channels?

-and maintenance of orderly and efficient operation of the RACES as ordered by the responsible civil defense organization served.
+of orderly and efficient operation of the RACES as ordered by the responsible civil defense organization served.
 Such drills

 and tests may not exceed a total time of 1 hour per week.
 With the approval of the chief officer for emergency planning in

-the applicable State, Commonwealth, District or territory, however, such tests and drills may be conducted for
+the applicable State, Commonwealth, District or territory, however, such tests and drills may be conducted for a period not

 Q. Is EmComm international in scope?